alladikarthik02/Youtube-Transcript-Summariser/README.md

 ## Feedback and Support

-If you have any feedback, encounter issues, or need support, please open an [issue](https://github.com/alladikarthik02/youtube-summarizer/issues) on our GitHub repository.
+If you have any feedback, encounter issues, or need support, please feel free to reach out to us via email:

+- For inquiries and support, you can submit your queries to [alladikarthik02@gmail.com](mailto:alladikarthik02@gmail.com) and [harikagummadi18012003@gmail.com](mailto:harikagummadi18012003@gmail.com).
+We are here to assist you with any questions or concerns.

 ---